-Supported by the Common Fund at the National Institutes of Health (NIH), the Health Care Systems (HCS) Research Collaboratory is intended to improve the way clinical trials are conducted by creating a new infrastructure for collaborative research.
+Supported by the Common Fund at the National Institutes of Health (NIH), the NIH Health Care Systems Research Collaboratory aims to improve the way clinical trials are conducted by creating a new infrastructure for collaborative research with healthcare systems.
 The ultimate goal is to ensure that healthcare providers and patients can make decisions based on the best available clinical evidence.

-NIH leadership for the Collaboratory is provided by Josephine Briggs, MD, director of the National Center for Complementary and Integrative Health (NCCIH); and Thomas Insel, MD, Director of the National Institute of Mental Health (NIMH).
+NIH leadership for the Collaboratory is provided by Josephine Briggs, MD, director of the National Center for Complementary and Integrative Health (NCCIH), and Thomas Insel, MD, Director of the National Institute of Mental Health (NIMH).

 Coordinating Center Members